FlagrantGarden/leanpub-factions/manuscript/m1-companies-and-captains.md

 ### Profile Values

+Name
-* Name: The type and variant of the Group, followed by their base cost in parentheses.
+: The type and variant of the Group, followed by their base cost in parentheses.

+Melee (ME)
-* Melee (ME): The minimum roll required to activate the Group to Attack, followed by the minimum result to hit an enemy when attacking, and the minimum result to defend against an Attack.
+: The minimum roll required to activate the Group to Attack, followed by the minimum result to hit an enemy when attacking, and the minimum result to defend against an Attack.

+Move (MO)
-* Move (MO): The minimum roll required to activate the Group to Move, followed by the maximum distance in inches they may move if successful.
+: The minimum roll required to activate the Group to Move, followed by the maximum distance in inches they may move if successful.

+Missile (MI)
-* Missile (MI): The minimum roll required to activate the Group to Shoot, followed by the minimum result to hit an enemy when Shooting, followed by the maximum range when Shooting.
+: The minimum roll required to activate the Group to Shoot, followed by the minimum result to hit an enemy when Shooting, followed by the maximum range when Shooting.

+Resilience (R)
-* Resilience (R): The initial fighting strength of the Group, followed by the minimum result to pass a Resilience test.
+: The initial fighting strength of the Group, followed by the minimum result to pass a Resilience test.

+Toughness (T)
-* Toughness (T): The number of simultaneous hits required to reduce the Group’s R by 1.
+: The number of simultaneous hits required to reduce the Group’s R by 1.

+Traits
-* Traits: Any additional rules that apply to the Group.
+: Any additional rules that apply to the Group.

 {width="wide"}
 |       Name        |      ME      |    MO    |      MI       |   R    |   T   | Traits            |